-This guide is in keeping with the Strategy From Birth To Age 8 - It's All About The Children (MÉES, 2018)^[1] and is part of a strategy to ensure that children transition smoothly between educational environments.
-It should be considered complementary to the Guide for Supporting a Successful School Transition (MELS, MFA, MSSS, 2010)^[2] in that it provides a regional flavour.
+This guide is in keeping with the Strategy From Birth To Age 8 - It's All About The Children (MEES, 2018)^[1] and is part of a strategy to ensure that children transition smoothly between educational environments.
+It should be considered complementary to the Guide for Supporting a Successful School Transition (MELS, MFA, MSSS, 2010)^[2].